dotnet-foundation/website/input/community/speakers/javier-suarez.md

 LinkedIn: https://www.linkedin.com/in/jsuarezruiz/
 YouTube: https://www.youtube.com/user/javiersuarezruiz
 ---
 Hi!
 I'm Javier, and I write code for tech project around the world.
-I’m currently a software engineer at Microsoft working on Xamarin.Forms, and have worked with the likes of WPF, UWP, Xamarin, Azure, and others over the years.
+I'm currently a software engineer at Microsoft working on Xamarin.Forms, and have worked with the likes of WPF, UWP, Xamarin, Azure, and others over the years.

-When I’m not actively writing code, you’ll probably find me making content for my blog .
+When I'm not actively writing code, you'll probably find me making content for my blog .

 In the end, I'm just a guy who loves what he does, and who enjoys sharing and helping others grow, share good times, and learn together.